-Welcome to the Department of Theatre & Dance
+School of Theatre & Dance

 If you are looking for a program in theatre and dance that will challenge, inspire, and excite you, one that offers opportunities for regional, national, and international travel, and one that has a faculty intent on supporting your individual needs and interests, look no further.
 You've found the right university.

-The Department of Theatre and Dance at Texas Tech University fosters the highest standards of scholarship and creative activity and provides opportunities for students to work actively in both areas.
+The School of Theatre and Dance at Texas Tech University fosters the highest standards of scholarship and creative activity and provides opportunities for students to work actively in both areas.
 We champion training and education in a breadth of specialized programs, encourage students to cross boundaries between them, and prepare students for careers in both practice and pedagogy.
-By integrating the practical and the scholarly, the Department serves as a vital force in the cultural and intellectual life of our society.
+By integrating the practical and the scholarly, the School serves as a vital force in the cultural and intellectual life of our society.

-Our students win national awards in criticism. choreography, and directing, and our undergraduates have been invited to perform alongside Equity actors at the Kennedy Center MFA Directing and Playwriting Summer Institutes.
+Our students win national awards in criticism. choreography, scenography, dramaturgy, and directing, and our undergraduates have been invited to perform alongside Equity actors at the Kennedy Center MFA Directing and Playwriting Summer Institutes.
 We facilitate student interaction with nationally and internationally recognized guests artists, including major companies like Pilobolus and the Paul Taylor Dance Company.

 We are contemporary, exciting, and innovative, striving truly to connect theatre and dance in more than name only.
 Our students direct, devise, design, dance, act, critique, dramaturg, and produce raw and fully designed theatre and dance events.
-We have a number of scholarships and assistantships, and they often allow out-of-state students to pay in-state tuition.
+We have a number of scholarships, fellowships, and assistantships, and they often allow out-of-state students to pay in-state tuition.
 We offer you experience, but we balance that experience with a theoretical base and scholarly research to make what you learn richer, better informed.

 If you choose our program, understand that you are going to be active 24/7, and that you will leave knowing more about theatre and dance than you thought possible.
 Also, know that you will be treated with respect as individuals with diverse, specific needs and that we will do our best to help you realize.
 Our graduates attest to this individual mentorship; they are currently employed with Disney, American Ballet Theatre, American Dance Festival (touring nationally), The Kennedy Center, and the O'Neill Theatre Center, among other places.
 Many earn tenure track jobs or serve as Chair of their departments or Deans at their universities.